m4n0b0dy/Doom/README.md

 ar: artist name, used to check if actually by artist\
 all_ver_lst: this is a set of all the verses we will check.
 They are all loaded in at once as they need to be compared to each other\
 ratio_check = .5: this is the minimum similarity that will trigger a False for a verse.
 If they have more than 50% similarity they aren't verses\
-returns a list of true, artist unique verses (later used as sttribute)
+returns: a list of true, artist unique verses (later used as sttribute)
 ```
 flatten(container)
 ```
 This simply takes a list, tuple, set, containr that contains other containers and flattens every element until it is all in one container

 container: list of lits, tuple of tuples, list of lists of lists, etc.\
-returns flattened container
+returns: flattened container
 ```
 class word(self, text):
 ```